 - May need to have dental treatments done before even qualifying for implants (gum disease treatment, bone grafting, or extractions)

 Replace one tooth– A single dental implant is all you need to replace one missing tooth.
-It will used to anchor a dental crown that will blend in seamlessly with the rest of your natural teeth.
+It will anchor a dental crown that will blend in seamlessly with the rest of your natural teeth.